Calinou/godot-debug-builds/README.md

 You can use Visual Studio or WinDbg to get backtraces.
 If you're on Windows 10, you may want to use the newer [WinDbg Preview](https://docs.microsoft.com/en-us/windows-hardware/drivers/debugger/debugger-download-tools).

+Linux binaries were compiled on Ubuntu 16.04 with GCC 5.4.

 ## Downloads

 - **Head to the [Releases](https://github.com/Calinou/godot-debug-builds/releases)